 Did you know that in Illinois:

-- 3.1 million children (to the age of 18) live in the state;
+- More than 3 million children (to the age of 18) live in the state;

-- 1 out of every 3 children live in a household with only one parent;
+- More than 1 out of every 3 children live in a household with only one parent;

-- 67 percent of eighth graders are below grade level in math;
+- 67 percent of fourth graders are reading below grade level;

-- 67 percent of fourth graders are reading below grade level; and
+- 63 percent of eighth graders are below grade level in math; and

 - 16 percent of high school students do not graduate on time with a high school diploma.